 The Appalachian CRC holds weekly recovery and community meetings.
-Individuals actively engaged in addictions recovery are welcome to attend, as well as individuals that seek to support those in addictions and/or compulsive behavior recovery (including but not limited to substance use, eating concerns, gambling, shopping, pornography, gaming, etc), and those who are curious about beginning their recovery journey.
-If you would like to meet with a CRC staff member about our services or for other inquiries, please contact Miller Faw to schedule an individual appointment.
+Individuals actively engaged in addictions recovery are welcome to attend, as well as individuals that seek to support those in addiction and/or compulsive behavior recovery (including but not limited to substance use, eating concerns, gambling, shopping, pornography, gaming, etc), and those who are curious about beginning their recovery journey.
+If you would like to meet with a CRC staff member about our services or for other inquiries, please contact Jordan Kessler to schedule an individual appointment.

 Recovery Ally Training

 Teaching students, faculty, and staff how to be an ally for individuals in recovery from addiction.
-Contact Miller Faw to schedule an Ally training.
+Contact Jordan Kessler to schedule an Ally training.

 Self-enroll in the online course available to all students, faculty, and staff by following these steps: